-- Result in a significant variance from the existing baseline. - Have effects on matters of national importance. - Adversely affect those with specific interests, e.g., Tangata Whenua. - Involve effects that have been considered implicitly or explicitly by higher order documents. - Impose increased costs or restrictions on individuals, communities or businesses.
+- Result in a significant variance from the existing baseline. - Have effects on matters of national importance. - Adversely affect those with specific interests, e.g., existing residents within the Rural Residential or Rural Lifestyle Zone proposed to be rezoned Large Lot Residential. - Involve effects that have been considered implicitly or explicitly by higher order documents. - Impose increased costs or restrictions on individuals, communities or businesses.